stg-tud/apsa/2019/OPAL/3-ThreeAddressCodeStatementsAndExpressions.md

 )
 ```

+^ Writes the value in the referenced array at the given index.

 ---

-# OPAL's three-address code - Synchronization
+# Statements - Synchronization

 ```scala
 case class MonitorEnter[+V <: Var[V]](pc: PC, objRef: Expr[V])
 case class MonitorExit[+V <: Var[V]](pc: PC, objRef: Expr[V])
 ```

-^ `MonitorEnter` and `MonitorExit` statements w.r.t. a specific object always need to occur inside one method and need to be balanced.
+^ `MonitorEnter` and `MonitorExit` statements always need to occur inside one method and need to be balanced w.r.t. a specific object.

 ---

-# OPAL's three-address code - Nops
+# Statements - Nops

 To facilitate an efficient conversion, OPAL sometimes inserts `NOP`s in the generated code.